Living Well With Liver Disease

-While the Australian Alcohol Guidelines provide advice on keeping the risk from alcohol low, however, these guidelines may not be suitable for someone with liver disease.
+The Australian Alcohol Guidelines provide advice on reducing the health risks from drinking alcohol.
+However, these guidelines may not be suitable for someone with liver disease.

 Check with your doctor whether it is safe for you to drink any alcohol and how much.
 Read more about alcohol and your liver

-It’s no surprise that smoking is bad for anyone’s health, however, if you have a liver condition smoking increases your risk of further liver damage, scarring and liver cancer.
+It’s no surprise that smoking is bad for anyone’s health.
+If you have a liver condition smoking increases your risk of further liver damage, scarring and liver cancer.

 There are many different ways you can reduce or quit smoking.
 Learn about the different methods to see what might work best for you.